-For those who have the entrepreneurial spirit and are keen to start and operate a business in Singapore, this visa is the right one for you.
+For those who have an entrepreneurial spirit and are keen to start and operate a business in Singapore, this Singapore work visa is the right one for you.
 Remember that you must at least meet one of the seven criteria for this pass, such as holding an intellectual property, having a good business or investment track record, or having a venture capitalist or an angel investor to back your business.
-Don’t forget to renew the pass after the first year for first-time holders and every two years afterward.
+Don’t forget to renew the pass after the first year for first-time holders and every two years afterwards.

 For current Employment Pass holders looking for an upgrade, this pass may be the right fit for you.
 However, it is only for high-earning individuals ($12,000 for EP holders and $18,000 for overseas workers).
 Moreover, this work permit is only issued for three-year eligibility without possible renewals.